CliffordAnderson/CS1000/readme.md

 ## Disclaimer

 This syllabus provides a general outline for the course.
-Given that this is the first offering of this course at Vanderbilt University, the readings and coding assignments are subject to change.
+The readings and coding assignments are subject to change.
 If I have to make substitutions, I will update the syllabus and communicate those changes during class.

 ## Class Schedule